NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ##### Fresh and stale cached data

 When an HTTP response is stored in a cache, it remains fresh for a certain duration.
 Once that duration is elapsed, the response becomes stale.
-If the freshness duration is not specified by a `Cache-Control: max-age` header or an `Expires` header, caches will chose it heuristically.
+If the freshness duration is not specified by a `Cache-Control: max-age` header or an `Expires` header, caches will choose it heuristically.
 Additionally, the freshness duration can be explicitly set to 0 (using `Cache-Control: max-age=0`), which makes the cached response stale immediately.

 Cached responses that are still fresh can be reused on subsequent requests without soliciting the server.
 This eliminates the following steps: